As a colour technologist, you'll be involved with the science and technology of colour application and its subsequent performance.

 Your working hours will typically be 9am to 5pm, Monday to Friday.
-However, this may vary with the sector, and deadlines or special projects will require longer hours, sometimes at short notice.
+However, this may vary within the sector, and deadlines or special projects will require longer hours - sometimes at short notice.
 Shifts, including weekend work, are common in manufacturing to monitor production.

-Part-time work is possible, as are career breaks, but you would need to keep your technical knowledge and skills up to date while off work.
+Part-time work is possible, as are career breaks, but you'd need to keep your technical knowledge and skills up to date while off work.
 Once you have significant experience you could consider freelance work as a consultant.

 Relevant degree and HND subjects include physical, mathematical and applied science and engineering.
 However, if you're planning to work in the textile sector it's also possible to enter via a design-orientated route.

 The following subjects in particular may be useful:

 - chemical engineering